 Mr. Wanders, your design approach is human-centered – what does that mean?

 You know, we humans do weird things.
-We put Christmas trees in our houses, we wear high heels and get tattooed, and we get excited when a cat licks its fur.
+We put Christmas trees in our houses, we wear high heels and we get excited when a cat licks its fur.
 Human-centered design is about understanding that we are not as rational as we like to think.
 It’s about how we engage with objects and each other in our world, both as individuals and together.
 For the longest time, we thought of design as a rational, systematic activity.
 But in reality, people are at least partly irrational and I believe that makes us beautiful and poetic.
 It’s fascinating to try to understand the true nature of mankind and the true poetry behind what we do.
 With this in mind, my studio wants to create maximum value that lasts for the longest possible time using the minimum of resources.

 How do you apply the principles of human-centered design?

 Human-centered design is about the connections between humans and their man-made environment.
 Function is maybe the first connection.
 Yet functionality is the lowest standard.
 If it doesn’t work, it fails to meet the minimum reasonable standard.
 We often stop once things work.
 But human-centered design really begins where functionality ends.
 It is our job to elevate things to the next level.
 A level where a question turns into a welcoming invitation – and finding the answer is like solving an intriguing riddle.
 The objects that I make or we use are just a means of communicating our values, our dreams, our spirit.

 What does that mean for people’s lives in general – and does sustainability play a particular role?